-One of the major issues the fire service has struggled with in the past is defining levels of service.
-This is essential to determine whether a fire department is prepared to provide the level of service that is appropriate for its responsibilities, risks, and service level objectives.
-The evaluation process includes a critical self-analysis of historical data, existing and proposed deployment strategies, distribution and concentration of resources based on time parameters, identification of community risks and expectations, and reliability of response.
-It provides a method of continuous evaluation and improvement.
+The fire service has struggled in the past with defining levels of service.
+Defining the level of service is essential to determine so an agency can prepare for the needs that are associated with providing such service.
+The agency must assess the appropriate level of service for its responsibilities, risks, and service level objectives.
+As part of the process, the agency must analyze historical data, existing and proposed deployment strategies, distribution and concentration of resources based on time parameters, identification of community risks and expectations, and reliability of response.
+This evaluation provides a method of continuous improvement.

 The following report serves as the New Bern Fire-Rescue Department's (NBFRD) "Community Risk Assessment: Standard of Cover" (CRA-SOC).
 The process of "deployment analysis" is a written procedure, which determines the distribution and concentration of fixed and mobile resources of an organization.
-The purpose for completing such a document is to assist the agency in ensuring a safe and effective response force for fire suppression, emergency medical services, and specialty response situations.
+This document is designed to assist the agency in ensuring a safe and effective response force for fire suppression, emergency medical services, and specialty response situations.
 The CRA-SOC serves as the following:

-- Baseline tool for determining service level objectives - Descriptive tool for validating fire station locations - Management tool for determining apparatus type and staffing levels - Predictive tool for helping to determine workload and ideal unit utilization' - Basis for continually measuring service level performance
+- Baseline tool for determining service level objectives. - Descriptive tool for validating fire station locations. - Management tool for determining apparatus type and staffing levels. - Predictive tool for helping to determine workload and ideal unit utilization. - Basis for continually measuring service level performance.

 Creating a CRA-SOC requires the agency to research, study, and evaluate all levels of service.
 This report begins with an overview of both the community and the fire department.
-Following this overview, discussion includes areas such as community risk, critical task analysis, service level objectives, and distribution/concentration measures.
+Following this overview, the discussion includes areas such as community risk, critical task analysis, service level objectives, and distribution/concentration measures.
 The agency has provided documentation of reliable studies and historical performance through charts and graphs.
 In conclusion, the findings will define policy recommendations.